QED1224/Toontown-Resources/README.md

 ## How did the C.J. decide when to jump? <a name="cj-2"></a>

-Every 15 seconds the C.J. had an 11% chance to jump.
+Every 15 seconds the C.J. has an 11% chance to jump.

 ## How did the prosecution choose which toon to attack? <a name="cj-3"></a>

-Every cycle, each prosecuting cog had a 50/50 chance to either (1) attack a toon or (2) hit the scale.
-If option 1 was selected, a toon was chosen at random from a list of all toons in the battle.
+Every cycle, each prosecuting cog has a 50/50 chance to either attack a toon or hit the scale.
+If option 1 is selected, a toon is chosen at random from a list of all toons in the battle.

 ## How was the scale related to the jury? <a name="cj-4"></a>

-When determining how the amount of Toon jurors affected the scale, the following formula was used.
+When determining how the amount of Toon jurors affects the scale, the following formula is used.

 ```python
 jurorsOver = numToonJurorsSeated - LawbotBossJurorsForBalancedScale
 dmgAdjust = jurorsOver * LawbotBossDamagePerJuror
 ```
-`jurorsOver` was determined by taking the amount of Toon jurors seated and then subtracting it by the amount needed for a balanced scale (8 for non-modified servers).
-That amount was then multiplied by the damage amount each Toon juror done, which was set to 68 per toon juror.
-The result was then referred to as `dmgAdjust`.
+`jurorsOver` is determined by taking the amount of Toon jurors seated and then subtracting it by the amount needed for a balanced scale (8 for non-modified servers).
+That amount is then multiplied by the damage amount each Toon juror done, which is set to 68 per toon juror.
+The result is then referred to as `dmgAdjust`.

-The initial damage of the scale was calculated at 1350. `dmgAdjust` was then added to the initial damage of the scale.
+The initial damage of the scale is calculated at 1350. `dmgAdjust` is then added to the initial damage of the scale.
 Given how the formula is calculated, we can establish the following ratios for the initial amount of evidence in the prosecution and defense pans, based on the amount of Toon jurors seated.

 | # Toon Jurors seated | Initial Toon Evidence | Initial Cog Evidence|
 |:---------------------:|:--------------:|:-------------:|